Man takes ill and dies in Glasgow city centre during Orange Walk procession

-Emergency services were called to the scene in George Square at around 10.50am on Saturday.
+Emergency services were called to the scene in Tradeston Street at around 11am on Saturday.

 An ambulance attended but the man could not be saved and was pronounced dead a short time later.

-An Orange Walk - one of over 30 taking place across Glasgow today - was passing through the area at the time.
+An Orange Walk - one of over 30 taking place across Glasgow today - was near the area at the time.

 It is not known whether or not the man who died was participating.